 - Organizations promoting Green Energy Consumers Alliance’s Green Powered program include Mass Audubon, Mass Sierra Club, & Mothers Out Front.

 - Green Powered gives you two choices when you sign up.
 One option matches your electrical use with 25% New England wind, solar, low-impact hydro and anaerobic digester gas, and costs 2.2 cents* for each kilowatt hour you use, in addition to regular electricity charges.
 There is also an option for matching your electrical use with 100% New England wind power.
-This costs 3.8 cents* for each kilowatt hour you use, in addition to regular electricity charges.
-Both are available for Eversource (formerly NStar) and National Grid customers.
+This costs 3.8 cents* for each kilowatt hour you use, in addition to regular electricity charges. (*Check their website to confirm.
+These prices are as of August 2023) Both are available for Eversource (formerly NStar) and National Grid customers.
 The average household pays a $10-$20 per month in addition to regular electricity charges.

 - Your electric bill will be the same as always.
 Eversource will let Green Energy Consumers Alliance know how many kilowatt hours you use.
 Depending on which program you choose, Green Energy Consumers Alliance will multiply that number by 2.2 or 3.8 cents.
-The charge is either taken directly from your electric bill or from your credit card each month.
+For Eversource customers, the charge is separate from your electric bill and is taken from your credit card each month.
 You may opt out at any time.
 Sign up.

 - If you would rather decide on a fixed amount to pay each month, you can contribute to the New England Wind Fund.
 The money is also used to buy RECs.
 (This is available to anyone, including residents of towns that have municipal electricity.)

 Updated August 2023.

 - Greening Your Electricity: Questions to ask when Choosing